The author is a QUB Pol Sci Honours graduate and has written extensively on imperialism, national liberation struggles and class issues.

 Seamus Costello was the co-founder of the Irish Republican Socialist Party and the Irish National Liberation Army (INLA).
 He was the INLA's first Chief of Staff.
 Tragically, he was murdered in the prime of his political life by an Official IRA gunman on the 5th of October 1977, in the North Strand, Dublin.
-Seamus Costello left behind a grieving wife, Maeliosa and his four children, Caoilfionn, Fionan, Aoibbin, and Ronan, were traumatically deprived of a loving father.
+Seamus Costello left behind a grieving wife, Maeliosa and his four children, Caoilfionn, Fionan, Aoibhin, and Ronan were traumatically deprived of a loving father.
 The Irish Republican Socialist Movement was devastatingly robbed of its first leader and co-founder.

-Much has been written about Seamus Costello, his political dynamism and personal charisma.
+Much has been written about Seamus Costello, his political dynamism, and personal charisma.
 As a guerrilla fighter during the IRA's 'Border Campaign' of the 1950's known officially as Operation Harvest, Seamus Costello earned the nickname 'The Boy General'.
-He operated in the South Derry area, was wounded and subsequently interned.
-His highly-respected antecedents, were partly responsible for South Derry eventually becoming a strong IRSP area, over a decade later, when the Official IRA's most revolutionary activists rejected Goulding's politics to join the Republican Socialist Movement.
+He operated in the South Derry area, was wounded, and subsequently interned.
+His highly-respected antecedents, were partly responsible for South Derry eventually becoming a strong IRSP area, over a decade later, when the Official IRA's most revolutionary activists rejected Goulding's reformist politics to join the Republican Socialist Movement.

 Irish Republican Socialist Party

 Seamus Costello was first and foremost a Republican Socialist, a revolutionary who broke with and rejected the reformist political ideology of the Official Republican Movement.
-Born into an agricultural family background, he was well placed to advocate on behalf of small farmers and he was as well versed on issues affecting the rural working-class, as he was on urban proletarian issues.
+Born into an agricultural family, he was well placed to advocate on behalf of small farmers and he was as well versed on issues affecting the rural working-class, as he was on urban proletarian issues.
 Prior to Seamus Costello's murder in 1977, he was appointed, or elected to:

 - Wicklow County Council